Divorce Lawyer New York City

 The final terms of a divorce settlement can be settled between the spouses and their lawyers.
 When the spouses are able to reach an agreement, it’s called an uncontested divorce.
 The settlement is still subject to review by a family court judge, who must ensure that its terms don’t violate any laws or are blatantly unfair.
 But judges grant wide discretion to an agreement negotiated between the couples themselves.

+When the spouses do not agree, we have a contested divorce, which means litigation is necessary to resolve the disputed issues.
 Which is best?
 The best path to a settlement is the one that creates a fair agreement.
 But all else being equal, it is certainly preferable to have an uncontested divorce.
+Opting for an uncontested divorce can minimize the emotional strain on both parties, allowing for a smoother transition into post-divorce life.
+This approach often results in a more amicable resolution, fostering a positive environment for any children involved.

-- The process is faster.
+- The Process Is Faster.
 While there are no guarantees as to how long an uncontested divorce will take to finalize, it’s certainly going to move quicker than litigation.

 Property Division in a New York Divorce

 Everything the spouses own together must be divided according to New York’s equitable distribution laws.
 The term “equitable distribution” is important to understand.
 Distribution does not have to be a 50/50 split under New York law.
-While that outcome is certainly possible and some judges may even use it as a starting point, the only requirement is that the property split be equitable–that is, it must be fair for the specific circumstances in each case.
+While that outcome is certainly possible and some judges may even use it as a starting point, the only requirement is that the property split be equitable—meaning it must be fair for the specific circumstances in each case.

 What’s equitable is, at least to some degree, in the eye of the beholder.
 In this case, the beholder is a New York family court judge.
-That makes the role of a New York City divorce lawyer even more important.
+That makes the role of a New York City divorce attorney even more important.
 Spouses need to be sure that a judge hears all the relevant factors that go into making up an equitable statement.

 - How long did the marriage last?